ReactBricks/cra-starter-reactbricks/README.md

 # React Bricks starter vanilla React

-This starter is aimed at users of [React Bricks](https://reactbricks.com) who need to integrate it into an existing React project, instead of starting from a Next.js starter.
+This starter is aimed at users of [React Bricks](https://reactbricks.com) who need a vanilla React starter to integrate React Bricks into an existing React project, instead of starting from a Next.js or Gatsby starter.

 It's useful to understand how React Bricks works in a simple environment.